-IBMC Employee Family Scholarship Immediate family members of a current IBMC College employee can receive full tuition benefit through the Campus President's Office.
+IBMC Employee Family Scholarship

+Immediate family members of a current IBMC College employee can receive full tuition benefit through the Campus President's Office.
 The employee's family must pay for books and any fees associated with attending IBMC College.
+The employee must be in good standing and submit a nieces, nephews, will qualify for the IBMC College Employee Family Scholarship.

 The employee must be in good standing and submit a written letter requesting the scholarship award.
 Family Scholarship recipients are awarded based on the following criteria:

-- Applicant must be a family member of a current IBMC College employee - Any dependent or spouse not eligible for the IBMC College Full Tuition Benefit along with other family members, including siblings, grandchildren, nieces, nephews, will qualify for the IBMC College Employee Family Scholarship.
+- Applicant must be a family member of a current IBMC College employee - Any dependent or spouse not eligible for the IBMC College Full Tuition Benefit along with other family members, including siblings, grandchildren,